Michael Fraser (basketball)

-Michael Fraser (born June 28, 1984) is a Canadian former professional basketball player.
+Michael Fraser (born June 28, 1984) is a Canadian former professional basketball player currently working as an assistant coach for the Brampton Honey Badgers of the Canadian Elite Basketball League (CEBL).
+He played college basketball for the Oklahoma Baptist Bison.

 Professional career

 In July 2013, he signed with KK Igokea.
 He was released in October after playing only one game.
 He then returned to Byblos Club for the rest of the season.
 In November 2014, he signed with Homenetmen Beirut for the 2014–15 season.

 On September 1, 2015, he signed with Polfarmex Kutno of the Polish Basketball League.
 After two seasons with Polish club, in September 2017, he returned to Lebanon and signed with Sagesse Club.

 In 2018, he played for Rosa Radom of the Polish Basketball League.